 1. Dying Well: Peace and Possibilities at the End of Life by Dr. Ira Byock

 Dr. Ira Byock is one of the most well-established authorities in the field of hospice care.
 He was one of the early proponents of hospice and palliative care back in the late 1970s and has created and directed well-known programs in the field.
-In this book, he shares the stories of several patients that were under his care over the years.
+In Dying Well, he shares the stories of several patients that were under his care over the years.

 While the book is older, it’s an invaluable tool for family members who want to understand the holistic nature of end-of-life care.